P46V/Point-of-Sale/README.md

 has a "**Concurrent Server**".
 The client supplies a sequence of codes corresponding to some product and the server returns the price of each,and if the product is available, while keeping a track of total cost of the purchases of the client

-This was done as a course project in our Networks Lab by Aditya Raj,Ayush Dalia,Parv Sood and Sahilpreet Singh Thind
+This was done as a course project in our Networks Lab by Aditya Raj,Parv Sood and Sahilpreet Singh Thind

 ### request message format
   | **Request_Type** | **UPC-Code** | **Number** |